erhangundogan/leaf/README.md

 #### Hack4good 0.6 Istanbul, hack against catastrophic climate change

 Our hackathon project won Turkey qualifications.
 But we could not able to make it worldwide.
-Our project nominated as a "[http://blog.geekli.st/post/97978462607/announcing-12-challenge-theme-winners-hackers](Personal Impact and Compelling Visualisation Challenge Runner up)"
+Project still nominated as a "[Personal Impact and Compelling Visualisation Challenge Runner up](http://blog.geekli.st/post/97978462607/announcing-12-challenge-theme-winners-hackers)"

+We had great 48 hours together with great people who is trying to accomplish something good for our world!
+I am very pleased to attend and being a part of this organization.

-Provides web server and api for the web and mobile leaf application.
+This application provides web server and api for the web and mobile leaf applications.

 ## Presentation